th2-net/th2-read-file-common-core/README.md

     + pull - gathering files to process
     + read - reading a message from the file

+#### Build-in filters

+The common core part for read contains build-in filters to filter up the content.
+It filters messages and files based on the current state and file information

+##### OldTimestampMessageFilter

+This filters drops messages and files that contains old data.

+The message will be dropped if the current state for StreamId contains **lastTimestamp** greater or equals to the timestamp from message.

+The file will be dropped if its last modification time is less than **lastTimestamp** for current StreamID + **staleTimeout**.

 ## Changes

 ### 1.5.0